Distributions Which Include MariaDB

 - Mageia — features the latest MariaDB 5.5 release, replacing MySQL as a default

-- openSUSE — MariaDB 5.5 became the default relational database in openSUSE 12.3, and MariaDB 10.0 the default since 13.2
+- openSUSE — MariaDB 5.5 is now the default "MySQL" database in OpenSuse 12.3.
+MariaDB 10.0 is available in the obs repository

 - Parabola GNU/Linux